Berberine reductase

-Thus, the two substrates of this enzyme are (R)-canadine and nicotinamide adenine dinucleotide phosphate ion, whereas its 3 products are berberine, nicotinamide adenine dinucleotide phosphate, and hydrogen ion.
+The two substrates of this enzyme are (R)-canadine and oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}).
+Its products are berberine, reduced NADPH, and two protons.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH group of donors with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is (R)-tetrahydroberberine:NADP+ oxidoreductase.
 This enzyme is also called (R)-canadine synthase.